lgrigoryeva/Assignment-1-2021/README.md

   	- Plot:

-  		- Predicted fuel consumption values (regression line), predicted data points and ground-truth data points for the **training data**.
+  		- Predicted Compressive Strength values (regression line), predicted data points and ground-truth data points for the **training data**.

-  		- Predicted fuel consumption values (regression line) and ground-truth data points for the **test data**.
+  		- Predicted Compressive Strength values (regression line) and ground-truth data points for the **test data**.

 2. Construct an example of **multiple regression** using as predictors **gross horsepower** and **weight**.